canonical/kfp-operators/README.md

 # (enter password, `password`)
 ```

-From inside the dbclient pod, you can then use queries like:
+This will start a mysql interactive shell inside the dbclient pod, you can then use queries like:
 ```sql
 SHOW DATABASES;
 USE databasename;